NilPointer-Software/bdfd-wiki/src/guides/webhooks.md

 # Webhooks
-This wiki will explain how webhooks are integrated into BDFD.
+This wiki explains create and operate webhooks in BDFD.

 ## Creating A Webhook
 ```